girder/large_image_wheels/README.md

 - openslide_python
 - pylibmc
 - pylibtiff
+- pyproj
 - python_javabridge
-- pyproj
 - pyvips

 This also makes some wheels which weren't published in all desired Python versions in pypi:
 - psutil

-Currently, wheels are built for Python 3.6, 3.7, 3.8, 3.9, and 3.10.
-Some libraries have older versions for older versions of Python as support for those versions is ended.
+Currently, wheels are built for Python 3.6, 3.7, 3.8, 3.9, 3.10, 3.11.
+Some libraries have older versions for older versions of Python that were built before support for those versions is ended.

 ## Extras